Nehaneha91/AIPS-coding/README.md

 2021-12-01T15:00:00 9<br/>
 2021-12-01T15:30:00 11

-### Solution purposed
+### Solution implemented

 This repo implements some methods to do some analysis on this file provided by automatic traffic counter in the format as shown above.

-`utils/traffic_counter.py` is the main file containing TrafficCounter class to implement the functionality as asked.
+`utils/traffic_counter.py` is the main file containing `TrafficCounter` class to implement the functionality as asked.
 It is written as an independent class that is modular enough to write the test cases around each method and can be reused and extended for different purposes.

 ### Functionality implemented
 * The number of cars seen in total